Drugs and sexual desire: Adverse effects

 Due to a wide range of observed side-effects, flibanserin's safety has been called into question.
 Clinical trials reported adverse reactions including dizziness, nausea, fatigue, and insomnia.
 Hypotension and central nervous system depression (somnolence) leading to sedation and sleepiness symptoms were also observed.
 In order to lower the chances of occurrence, the drug is usually prescribed to be taken only once per day before bed.

-On the other hand, the third stage of the trial suggests that risks are derived from any moderate or strong cytochrome P-450 3A4 (CYP3A4) inhibitors that are often present in antihypertensive drugs, antiretroviral drugs, antibiotics, or fluconazole.
+On the other hand, the third stage of the trial suggests that risks are derived from any moderate or strong cytochrome P450 CYP3A4 inhibitors that are often present in antihypertensive drugs, antiretroviral drugs, antibiotics, or fluconazole.
 An alcohol-interaction study was also carried out.
 Instead of premenopausal women, the study was on male participants, with the conclusion that alcohol may pose a risk of systolic and diastolic blood pressure reduction to recipients.

 Pharmacokinetics

 Flibanserin is delivered through oral administrations on a half-life of 11 hours.
 A steady state can be achieved after three days of treatment.
 The metabolites of the drug are predominantly eliminated through urination and defecation.